MV Fivla

 MV Fivla is a ro-ro passenger ferry operated by the SIC Ferries.
 She operates as the fleet relief vessel.

 History

-Fivla was bought as the third of the second batch of new builds, the second of a similar style yet having different specificaions, for the council since they took over the inter-island ferry services in the early 1970s.
+Fivla was bought as the third of the second batch of new builds, the second of a similar style yet having different specifications, for the council since they took over the inter-island ferry services in the early 1970s.
 She is the second ship named Fivla built for the council, the first being the first of the first batch of inter-island ferries, operating from 1973 to 1982 for the council.

 Layout

 The Fivla has two lanes on her car deck.
 Like most SIC Ferries her size she has a passenger lounge located beneath the car deck.

 Service

 Entering service on 22 April 1985 on the Bluemull Sound service, taking over from the original MV Geira, which was then sold out of the fleet.
 She operated alone on the Gutcher, Yell - Belmont, Unst - Oddsta, Fetlar service until 1988 when she was joined by MV Fylga.

 Once the two new Yell ferries were introduced in 2004, MV Hendra briefly replaced Fylga on the service, before MV Bigga joined her by May 2005.
 This is the same year that the Fetlar terminal changed from Oddsta to Hamars Ness.

 Due to a vessel change, on 3 October 2005, Fivla was replaced by MV Geira (II) and relegated to the fleet relief vessel, which she still operates as today.
 Each month she covers a different ro-ro ferry in the fleet so that they can go for their annual refit.
 She also covers any breakdowns that occur across the fleet.
 The only rest the ferry gets is when she goes for her own annual refit, normally on the Malakoff slip in Lerwick.